Returned from Duty

 London Gazette, 3\2\1920

-In 1939 he was living with his wife Pheobe and daughter Margaret are living on Preston Road
+In 1939 he was living with his wife Pheobe and daughter Margaret on Preston Road

 Arnold was a Joiner Builder, and Pheobe, Unpaid Domestic Duties, and Margaret was at school